wxssym/wxssym/README.md

 My name is SI SAID Wassim, am a 25 year old astrophysics ✨/fundamental physics student 👨‍🎓 with two masters degree, interested with computer science and data analysis/data mining and machine learning 💻.

+🌍 currently based in France with an Algerian citizenship.

 ### Points of intrest

 Am interested in many aspects of Astrophysics ✨, as cosmology, galaxies, X-ray astronomy and Active Galactic Nuclei.
 I have done multipel internships in astrophysics such as searching for AGN condidates in CLoGS sample, and investigating protoclusters at cosmic noon in SPH cosmology simulations such as BAHAMAS/MACSIS at the Observatory of Paris.